JohnCiubuc/StreamLinkerino/README.md

 1. Detect if streamlink is installed, and if not, prompt user
 2. Detect if chatterino is installed, and if not, prompt user
 3. On switching streams, setup two mpv clients -- one playing current stream and the other loading new stream.
 When new stream finishes loading, swap to the new client
+4. Currently can only change stream based on chatterino.
+Add option to change stream ignoring chatterino (or if chatterino isn't patched)